 Writing the advert for the job role is next step in the recruitment process, and it’s crucial that you clearly list the kind of candidate you’re after.

 When describing your ideal candidate, you should focus on the skills and knowledge you want a candidate to have, any previous experience and their attitude towards work.
 Being more specific in the skills and experience that the job role requires will again narrow down the applicants to people who on paper are more suitable for the job.
+Be aware of the applicants you are looking for and tailor your descriptions to them – For example, if you are looking to recruit apprentices, you would not include unnecessary experience requirements.

 In order to actually get some responses, you need to make your application appealing and easy to read.
 There is nothing worse than trying to figure out what the job entails within paragraphs of long, lengthily text.
 You want to give across all the information needed whilst keeping the job sounding appealing.
 After all, you want people to enjoy themselves in the role.